bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 list of substructure queries gathered from real queries that Andrew Dalke has shared [here](https://hg.sr.ht/~dalke/sqc/browse/README?rev=tip).

-The data set is from a Postgres dump of chembl33.
+The data set is from a Postgres dump of chembl33, and I use the Postgres RDKit extension.
-The chembl33 has a column for RDKit molecules, and it has a gist index on it, as described in the RDKit Postgres extension docs.
+The Postgres database has a column for RDKit molecules added, and it has a gist index on it, as described in the RDKit Postgres extension docs.

 The standard method is just the binary molecule object, no prefix for short circuiting.
-All comparisons require deserialization of the molecule and then calculations are performed on the RDKit molecule object.
+All comparisons require deserialization of the binary molecule.

 Umbra-mol part 2 represents the Umbra-mol implementation as described above in this post.